-For some context, in the mid-1960s, before the last three Snake River dams were completed (Ice Harbor was in place as were the Columbia dams) SARs for Snake River spring/summer Chinook salmon ranged from 3.5-6.5 percent (average 4 percent from 1964-1968).
+For some context, in the mid-1960s, before the last three Snake River dams were completed (Ice Harbor was in place as were the Columbia dams), SARs for Snake River spring/summer Chinook salmon ranged from 3.5-6.5 percent (average 4 percent from 1964-1968).
+And today downstream populations that pass fewer dams (3-4) are returning at sustainable rates.

-In contrast, over the last 25-years, SARs for Snake River spring/summer Chinook salmon have exceeded 2 percent in only two years and Snake River sockeye and fall Chinook salmon have never hit 2 percent.
-Snake steelhead have hit 2 percent in a handful of years, but their mean SAR is below 2.
+In contrast, the average SAR for wild Snake River sockeye and fall Chinook salmon is currently 0.7 and they have exceeded 2 percent in only two of 26 years; Snake River sockeye and fall Chinook salmon are generally below 2 percent.
+Snake River steelhead have hit 2 percent in 4 of the last 22 years (years of data available varies by species), but their mean SAR is still well below 2 percent.
 This represents a trajectory toward extinction because not enough smolts are surviving to return and spawn as adults.